yc-717/yc-717.github.io/index.md

----
-layout: default
-title: Home
----

 # Hi, I'm Yuchen

 Welcome to my personal homepage.

-I am an undergraduate student interested in computer science, machine learning, and algorithms.
+I am an undergraduate student majoring in math and information engineering in CUHK.

 ## About Me
-I am currently studying ...
+I am currently exchanging in KTH
-I am interested in ...
+I am interested in ??? still on my way exploring...
-I am looking for opportunities in research and software development.
+I am looking for opportunities in research right now🥹

 ## Projects
 - **Machine Learning Project**